zerodha/zerodhatech.github.io/content/blog/a-lesson-in-niche-business-dsls-at-scale.md

 83476 13796 ns/op
 ```

 We considered govaluate to be the baseline for our experiments.
-In our benchmarks,
+In our
-native plugins outperformed other solutions and brought the power of the entire
+benchmarks, native plugins outperformed other solutions and brought the power of
-Go runtime into independent plugins.
-We discarded Hashicorp plugins, as they
+the entire Go runtime into independent plugins.
+We discarded Hashicorp plugins,
-were slower.
+as they were slower.
 Yaegi was nice, but not as fast as govaluate.
-Govaluate and Yaegi
+Govaluate and
-provide a simpler way to distribute rules, when compared to native plugins need a bit of orchestration.
+Yaegi provide a simpler way to distribute rules, when compared to native plugins
+which need a bit of orchestration.

 ## Veto v2